mozilla/session-invalidation/docs/supporting_new_rps.md

     return {
         # ...
-        sesinv.SupportedReliantParties.IMAGINARY_RP: imaginary_rp,
+        SupportedReliantParties.IMAGINARY_RP: imaginary_rp,
     }
 ```

 The last thing you'll need to add are definitions of the configuration variables
 that your new code changes reference.
-Add them to `settings.cfg`:
+Add them to `serverless.yml`'s
+`provider.environment` section.

 ```
-UNIQUE = 32
+UNIQUE: 32
-PARAMETERS = 'value'
+PARAMETERS: 'value'
 ```

 With just these changes, your new termination function will be invoked every
-time someone ends a username to the `/terminate` endpoint.
+time someone sends a valid, authenticated request to the `/terminate` endpoint.

 ## Adding Support to the Frontend

 The last thing to add is support to the frontend application so that users will
 be able to see output associated with the RP you are supporting.
 All of the
-code for the frontend exists in `mozilla_session_invalidation/static/main.js`.
+code for the frontend exists in `static/main.js`.
 This involves three steps:

 1. Adding the shared identifier you specified in your change to